AhmadTawil1/webcam-alert/README.md

 ## Security Note

 - The system uses Gmail's SMTP server for sending emails
+- Email credentials are stored in environment variables for security
 - Make sure to use an app password instead of your main email password
-- Keep your email credentials secure and never share them
+- Keep your `.env` file secure and never share it
+- The `.env` file is already in `.gitignore` to prevent accidental commits

 ## Contributing